SREcon19 Asia/Pacific will take place on June 12–14, 2019, in Singapore.

 - Notification to lighting talks presenters: Tuesday, May 14, 2019

-SREcon19 Asia/Australia will take place on June 12–14, 2019, in Singapore.
+SREcon19 Asia/Pacific will take place on June 12–14, 2019, in Singapore.
 It is a gathering of engineers who care deeply about site reliability, systems engineering, and working with complex distributed systems at scale.
 It aims to serve both those new to the profession as well as those who have been involved in it for years.
 The conference has a culture of critical thought, deep technical insights, continuous improvement, and innovation.
-SREcon19 Asia/Australia welcomes participants from organisations exploring the adoption of DevOps and SRE principles, as well as those with longer traditions and experience.
+SREcon19 Asia/Pacific welcomes participants from organisations exploring the adoption of DevOps and SRE principles, as well as those with longer traditions and experience.

 We are looking for proposals in the following formats:

 - 20-minute talks with 5 minutes for Q&A